SupurCalvinHiggins/212-fall-2015/assignments/ha-06/readme.md

 }
 ```

-Which of the following recurrences models the number of comparisons performed by `contains` on an input list of size $n$ in the worst-case?
+What recurrence models the number of comparisons performed by `contains` on an input list of size $n$ in the worst-case?

 (X) $T(n) = T(n - 1) + 2$
 ( ) $T(n) = T(n - 1) + 1$
 ( ) $T(n) = 2T(n - 1) + 2$
 ( ) $T(n) = 2T(n - 1) + 1$

-Which of the following bases case for the recurrence is correct?
+What is the correct base case for the recurrence?

 ( ) $T(0) = 0$
 ( ) $T(1) = 0$